Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Concentration Breaker**

-     When you damage a creature that is concentrating, it has :d20-disadv: **Disdvantage** on Concentration Checks.
+     When you damage a creature that is concentrating, it has :d20-disadv: **Disadvantage** on Concentration Checks.

 - **Guarded Mind**